bartoszjaniak/eva-chat/Readme.md

 The application is designed with modularity in mind – it is easy to replace the "Lorem ipsum" with integration to a real AI model.
 Styling follows Angular Material standards, and the UI focuses on functionality rather than flashy colors.

----

-Want to add something more personal or include screenshots?
-Let me know, and we'll add some color 🌈

 ## Project structure